RTEMS/rtems-docs/cpu-supplement/port.rst

 reset or transfer is passed to it from a boot monitor or ROM monitor.

-In each of the architecture specific chapters, this subsection describes the actions that the BSP must tak assuming the application gets control when the microprocessor is reset.
+In each of the architecture specific chapters, this subsection describes the actions that the BSP must take assuming the application gets control when the microprocessor is reset.